Jean Baptiste Point du Sable: Early life

 There are no records of Point du Sable's life before the 1770s.
-Though it is known from sources during his life that he was of African descent, his birth date, place of birth, and parents are unknown.
+Though it is known from sources during his life that he was of Black African and possibly European descent, his birth date, place of birth, and parents are unknown.
 Juliette Kinzie, another early pioneer of Chicago, never met Point du Sable but said in her 1856 memoir that he was "a native of St. Domingo" (the island of Hispaniola).
 This became generally accepted as his place of birth.
 Historian Milo Milton Quaife regarded Kinzie's account of Point du Sable as "largely fictitious and wholly unauthenticated", later putting forward a theory that he was of African and French-Canadian origin.
-A historical novel published in 1953 helped to popularize the claim that Point du Sable was born in 1745 in Saint-Marc in French Saint-Domingue (which later became Haiti).
+A historical novel published in 1953 helped to popularize the claim that Point du Sable was born in 1745 in Saint-Marc in Saint-Domingue (which later became Haiti after its independence from the French colonial empire).
 If he was born outside continental North America, there are competing accounts as to whether he entered as a trader from the north through French Canada, or from the south through French Louisiana.